Use Advanced search for multiple words and phrases

 Wash-test with unwashed biodiesel -- left, after a violent 10-second shaking; right, biodiesel and water separated cleanly within minutes.
 The biodiesel will be cloudy, and the water can be milkier than this, but as long as it separates quickly and cleanly, it passes the test.

-Whichever, you're headed for washing problems.
-Super-gentle washing techniques might avoid the problems, but you'll still be left with poor-quality fuel laced with contaminants that can cause injector coking and engine damage and they can't be washed out.
+Either way you're headed for washing problems.
+Using super-gentle washing techniques like bubble-washing or mist-washing might avoid the washing problems, but you'll still be left with poor-quality fuel laced with contaminants that can cause injector coking and engine damage and they can't be washed out.

-If you have an emulsion any thicker than the normal "paper thin" interface layer between oil and water, the batch should probably be retreated.
+If you have an emulsion layer much thicker than the normal paper-thin interface layer between the oil and the water, the batch should probably be retreated.
 See Reprocessing biodiesel, below.

 Also try the Methanol test, see below.